EvSecDev/SCMP/README.md

 The controller utilizes a local git repository of a specific structure to track configuration files that should be applied to every host administered, and specific config overrides as well as host-specific configurations.
 Using the Go x/crypto/ssh package, this program will SSH into the hosts defined in the configuration file and write the relevant configurations as well as handle the reloading of the associated service/program if required.
   The deployment method is currently only SSH by key authentication using password sudo for remote commands (password login authentication is currently not supported).
- - In automatic deployment mode, every time you commit a change to the git repository, the program will be called with the 'post-commit' hook and will deploy the changed files to their designated remote hosts.
- - In manual deployment mode, you can choose a specific commit ID from your repository and deploy the changed files in that specific commit to their designated remote hosts.
+ - In deploy changes mode, you can choose a specific commit ID (or specify none and use the latest commit) from your repository and deploy the changed files in that specific commit to their designated remote hosts.
- - In manual deployment mode with failtracker, the program will read the last failure json (if present) and extract the commitid, hosts, and files that failed and attempt to redeploy.
+ - In deploy failure mode, the program will read the last failure json (if present) and extract the commitid, hosts, and files that failed and attempt to redeploy.
  - In deploy all mode, with a comma separated list of hosts, you can deploy every relevant file in the repo to the chosen hosts for a given commit (usually, the head commit).

 Although this program does need permissions on remote systems for writing system-wide configuration files and potentially restarting services, it does NOT need to SSH as root.